MAY 31, 2022

 #11 Sight Machine

-Sight Machine is one of the most fascinating digital twin service providers that adopts artificial intelligence and machine learning for transforming manufacturing companies.
+Sight Machine is one of the fascinating digital twin service providers that adopt artificial intelligence and machine learning for transforming manufacturing companies.
 The Sight Machine Platform receives and analyzes data from Historians, Energy Meters, Images, Quality Systems, MES, ERP, PLCs, Logs, SQL, PCs, Batch Reports, and MTConnect.
-As a result, they’ve created an AI Data Pipeline and a Plant Digital Twin, which is a dynamic mirror of the real production.
-Sight Machine’s Global Ops View creates dashboards to present the right information to the right people.
+As a result, they’ve created an AI Data Pipeline and a Plant Digital Twin, which is a dynamic mirror of actual production.
+Sight Machine’s Global Ops View creates dashboards to present the correct information to people.

 #12 Pratiti Technologies